statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 9. A certificate issued to a ship engaged on short voyages which has not been extended under the foregoing provisions of this regulation may be extended by the Administration for a period of grace of up to one month from the date of expiry stated on it.
 When the renewal survey is completed, the new certificate shall be valid to a date not exceeding five years from the date of expiry of the existing certificate before the extension was granted.
 10. In special circumstances, as determined by the Administration, a new certificate need not be dated from the date of expiry of the existing certificate as required by paragraph 4, 8 or 9 of this regulation.
 In these special circumstances, the new certificate shall be valid to a date not exceeding five years from the date of completion of the renewal survey.
 11. An International Ready for Recycling Certificate shall be issued either by the Administration or by any person or organization authorized by it, after successful completion of a final survey in accordance with the provisions of regulation 10, to any ships to which regulation 10 applies, taking into account the authorization of the Ship Recycling Facility and the guidelines developed by the Organization.
 12. A certificate issued under the authority of a Party shall be accepted by the other Parties and regarded for all purposes covered by this Convention as having the same validity as a certificate issued by them.
 Certificates shall be issued or endorsed either by the Administration or by any person or organization duly authorized by it.
 In every case, the Administration assumes full responsibility for the certificate.

 ### Regulation  12

 ####Issuance or endorsement of a certificate by another Party

+Treedt in werking op een nader te bepalen tijdstip

 1. At the request of the Administration, another Party may cause a ship to be surveyed and, if satisfied that the provisions of this Convention are complied with, shall issue or authorize the issuance of a certificate to the ship, and where appropriate, endorse or authorize the endorsement of that certificate on the ship, in accordance with this Annex.
 2. A copy of the certificate and a copy of the survey report shall be transmitted as soon as possible to the requesting Administration.
 3. A certificate so issued shall contain a statement to the effect that it has been issued at the request of the Administration and it shall have the same force and receive the same recognition as a certificate issued by the Administration.
 4. No certificate shall be issued to a ship entitled to fly the flag of a State which is not a Party.

 ### Regulation  13

 ####Form of the certificates

+Treedt in werking op een nader te bepalen tijdstip

 The certificates shall be drawn up in an official language of the issuing Party, in the form set forth in Appendices 3 and 4.
 If the language used is not English, French or Spanish, the text shall include a translation into one of these languages.
 The Administration may, however, issue the International Certificate on Inventory of Hazardous Materials drawn up only in an official language of the issuing Party to ships not engaged in voyages to ports or offshore terminals under the jurisdiction of other Parties to this Convention and the International Ready for Recycling Certificate drawn up only in an official language of the issuing Party to ships recycled in Ship Recycling Facilities under the jurisdiction of the issuing Party.

 ### Regulation  14

 ####Duration and validity of the certificates

+Treedt in werking op een nader te bepalen tijdstip

 1. An International Certificate on Inventory of Hazardous Materials issued under regulation 11 or 12 shall cease to be valid in any of the following cases: